vikassinghrathore/java-quickview-interview/JavaIQuickviewForInterview.md

 1) Also known as inheritance.
 2) By using extends keywords we can implement IS-A relationship.
 3) The main advantage of IS-A relationship is reusability.
-=>To reduce the complexity and simplify the language, multiple inheritance is not supported in java.Consider a scenario where A, B and C are three classes.
+- To reduce the complexity and simplify the language, multiple inheritance is not supported in java.Consider a scenario where A, B and C are three classes.
 The C class inherits A and B classes.
 If A and B classes have same method and you call it from child class object, there will be ambiguity to call method of A or B class.
 Since compile time errors are better than runtime errors, java renders compile time error if you inherit 2 classes.
 So whether you have same method or different, there will be compile time error now.
 ```
  class Employee{